wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-1.&emsp;We have already discussed the Last Judgement, but in insufficient detail.
+1. We have already discussed the Last Judgement, but in insufficient detail.
 <sup>2</sup>After the Last Judgement there will be no more [judgement].
 <sup>3</sup>Judgement is symbolic because beyond perception there is no judgement.
 <sup>4</sup>When the Bible says “Judge not that ye be not judged”, it [the Bible] means that if you judge the reality of others you will be unable to avoid judging your own [reality].

 #### substituted

-1.&emsp;We have already discussed the Last Judgement, but in insufficient detail.
+1. We have already discussed the Last Judgement, but in insufficient detail.
 <sup>2</sup>After the Last Judgement there will be no more judgement.
 <sup>3</sup>Judgement is symbolic because beyond perception there is no judgement.
 <sup>4</sup>When the Bible says “Judge not that ye be not judged”, the Bible means that if you judge the reality of others you will be unable to avoid judging your own reality.